DataDog/documentation/content/en/tracing/connect_logs_and_traces/_index.md

 If you prefer to manually correlate your [traces][1] with your logs, leverage the Datadog API to retrieve correlation identifiers:

 * Use `CorrelationIdentifier.TraceId` and `CorrelationIdentifier.SpanId` API methods to inject identifiers at the beginning and end of each [span][2] to log (see examples below).
-* Configure MDC to use the injected Keys:
+* Configure MDC to use the injected keys:
   * `dd.trace_id` Active Trace ID during the log statement (or `0` if no trace)
   * `dd.span_id` Active Span ID during the log statement (or `0` if no trace)
 * `Serilog` example: